husarion/panther_ros/README.md

 Packages composing basic functionalities of the Husarion Panther robot.
 API for each node can be found in each package folder.

+> **Warning**
+> Software stack for ROS 1 will no longer receive major features.
+Bugs will still be fixed.
+> Main developement will now be targeted towards ROS 2.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github-readme-figures.s3.eu-central-1.amazonaws.com/panther/panther_ros/day_with_lights.png">
   <img alt="Panther preview" src="https://github-readme-figures.s3.eu-central-1.amazonaws.com/panther/panther_ros/day_no_lights.png">
 </picture>

 > **Note**:
-> Building the latest version of this code might not always work with OS image you already have installed on your robot.
+> Building the latest version of this code will likely not work with your current OS.
 Make sure you are running the newest OS image for Built-in Computer.
-You can find it in the downloads section at [husarion.com](https://husarion.com/downloads/#built-in-computer).
+You can find link to download it and instruction on updating at [husarion.com](https://husarion.com/manuals/panther/operating-system-reinstallation/#built-in-computer-system-reinstallation).
 >
-> We are making great effort to achieve backward compatibility, but can not test everything.
-Currently, fully tested images are `v1.0.0` and above.
-If the command below shows you the tag, you can be assured the newest code will work on your robot.
+> Current software stack uses some of the features in kernel and underlying OS that were not introduces in older versions.
+You need system verstion `v1.1.0` or newer.
+You can check currently installed OS verstion by examining this environment variable:
 > ``` bash
 > echo $SYSTEM_BUILD_VERSION
 > ```
 >
-> If you are running an older OS image, the software should run within docker.
-We did our best to achieve backward compatibility, yet we do not advise using the newest software stack with older OS images.
+> Some of the safety features broke compatibility for older system image, hence full system update is required.

 ## Docker image